ImmerseVR

 Want to skim through this case study?
 I got you covered.

-Here’s a 1 min TL;DR version.
+Here’s a 1 min TL;DR version

 The Impact

-UX Design Awards 2026
+Won Indigo Design Awards 2026

 Awarded funding and signed MoU with Indiana University Hospital to further develop the platform for medical training